AcuMedia/react-toast-notifications-nextjs13/README.md

+# A few changes were made to jossmac's react-toast-notifications so that it compiles with Next.js 13

 # 🚨 Not Maintained

 This was a great project to learn from and fulfilled the requirements it set out to.
 Unfortunately, I can no-longer give this project the time it needs.
 Consider [react-hot-toast](https://github.com/timolins/react-hot-toast) as an alternative, or look at the source and make your own 🎉 (there really isn't much to it).